-Daniela Gómez is a Mexican screenwriter born in Cancun who also holds the Spanish citizenship.
-She is a graduate from the Universidad de las Américas Puebla (UDLAP), she has a degree on Communication and a specialty in Audiovisual Media.
+She is a Mexican screenwriter born in Cancun who also holds Spanish citizenship.
+She is a graduate from the Universidad de las Américas Puebla (UDLAP), she has a degree in Communication and a specialty in Audiovisual Media.
 As a complementary studies, she also holds a Master on Screenwriting for Film and Television from the Universidad Carlos III based in Madrid.

-Her career began during her college years, when her first short script “Ladies’ Room” (“Baño de Mujeres”) is selected by the Mexican Film Festival “GIFF” (Guanajuato International Film Festival, 2012) where she takes on the role of director and screenwriter.
-The next year (2013) her second short script “Although Death Do Us Part” (“Aunque la Muerte Nos Separe”) is selected again, where she repeats her role as director.
+Her career began during her college years, when her first short script “Ladies’ Room” (“Baño de Mujeres”) was selected by the Mexican Film Festival “GIFF” (Guanajuato International Film Festival, 2012) where she took on the role of director and screenwriter.
+The next year (2013) her second short script “Aunque la muerte nos separe” (Although Death Do Us Part) was selected again, where she repeated her role as director.

-She collaborates as a screenwriter with the production company Mr. Woo where she has developed several projects, including the series: “Preppy Girls” (“Niñas Bien”) inspired by the characters in Guadalupe Loaeza’s book, “The Son of Captain Thunder” (“El Hijo del Capitán Trueno”) project and original idea of the acclaimed director Manolo Caro and the feature film “Hurricane Season” (“Temporada de Huracanes”) adaptation of the book under the same title of the writer Fernanda Melchor which has already received several awards of cinematographic funds and its shooting is expected in 2021.
-The film will be directed by the Mexican director Elisa Miller.
+She has collaborated as a screenwriter with the production company Mr. Woo where she has developed several projects, including the series: “Niñas bien” inspired by the characters in Guadalupe Loaeza’s book, “El Hijo del capitán Trueno” project and original idea of the acclaimed director Manolo Caro and the feature film “Temporada de huracanes” (“Hurricane Season”) adaptation of the book under the same title of the writer Fernanda Melchor which has already received several awards of cinematographic funds, “Las Viudas de los Jueves” adaptation of the book by Claudia Piñeiro and “Anónima” (NETFLIX).

 She is currently collaborating with the production company Filmadora for the adaptation of a renowned Mexican novel for Netflix, with Woo Films, the Chilean production company Fábula and The inmigrant.